Jury selection resumes Thursday in Derek Chauvin trial; 9 seated so far

 By day's end Wednesday, the jury consists of five people of color and four people who are white.
 More specifically: one multiracial woman in her 20s, one multiracial woman in her 40s, two Black men in their 30s, one Black man in his 40s, two white women in their 50s, a white man in his 20s and a white man in his 30s.

-Cahill said he plans to address a defense motion regarding prosecution expert witness, Dr. Sarah Vinson, a forensic psychiatrist.
-The defense contended in its filing that any post-mortem evaluation of Floyd "is speculative, based upon multiple levels of inadmissible hearsay, fails to meet scientific standards, offers no assistance to the jury, or so favors one party."
+Cahill heard debate Thursday on a defense motion regarding a prosecution expert witness, Dr. Sarah Vinson, who is set to testify about Floyd's behavior while under arrest.
+The defense contended in its filing that any evaluation of Floyd's emotional state during his arrest "is speculative, based upon multiple levels of inadmissible hearsay, fails to meet scientific standards, offers no assistance to the jury, or so favors one party."

+The prosecution wants Vinson to help explain to the jury that Floyd was suffering from claustrophobia and having a panic attack during the police encounter and not faking his reaction.

+Special Attorney for the State Jerry said Thursday that it's logical for Floyd to respond that way after an officer drew a gun on him and put him at risk for "having his head blown off over fake $20 bill."

+Nelson countered that if Vinson can speak to Floyd's state of mind, then the defense should be able to present at trial some details about Floyd's behavior during his May 2019 drug-related arrest that he says unfolded in much the same way.

-Friday could be the most consequential day yet in the trial.
+Cahill said he would take the dispute under advisement and likely make a ruling on Friday, a day that could be the most consequential yet for other reasons.
 The judge said he intends to announce whether he will grant defense requests to either delay the trial because of the settlement's disruption of jury selection or move the trial to a different Minnesota city, where the heavy cloud of publicity about the case might be less evident to prospective jurors.

 Chauvin stands charged with second-degree murder, third-degree murder and manslaughter.